nychealth/EH-dataportal/content/data-explorer/economic conditions.md

         identifier: '03'
 ---

 Social and economic conditions affect people’s health.
 These conditions (also called “social determinants of health”) are conditions that people may be born into or fall into over the course of their lives.
-They are shaped by local, national and global distribution of resources and power.

 People tend to be healthier when they have access to: